Lieutenant Governor Suzanne Crouch

 Prior to serving in the House of Representatives, Suzanne spent eight years as auditor of Vanderburgh County.
 During that time, her office received its first clean bill of health in decades from the State Board of Accounts.
 She then went on to serve as a Vanderburgh County Commissioner until joining the House.
 She presided as president of that body during her third year in office.

 As Lt.
-Governor, Sue manages five state agencies including the Indiana State Department of Agriculture, the Office of Energy Development, the Indiana Housing and Community Development Authority, the Office of Community and Rural Affairs, and the Office of Tourism Development.
-She also serves as President of the Indiana Senate, chair of the Indiana Women’s Suffrage Centennial Commission, chair of the Intellectual and Developmental Disabilities Task Force, chair of the Indiana 2020 Census Committee and oversees the Next Level Veterans initiative and the Next Level Connections initiative.
+Governor, Suzanne oversees a portfolio that includes the Indiana State Department of Agriculture, Indiana Housing and Community Development Authority, Office of Community and Rural Affairs and Office of Tourism Development.
+In addition, she also serves as President of the Indiana Senate, chair of the Indiana Women’s Suffrage Centennial Commission, chair of the Intellectual and Developmental Disabilities Task Force, chair of the Indiana 2020 Census Committee and oversees the Next Level Veterans initiative and the Next Level Connections initiative.